-Sr. No. Particulars 1 The cumulative gross exposure through equity, debt and money market instruments, derivative positions, repo in corporate debt, units issued by REITs & InvITs will not exceed 100% of the net assets of the scheme.
-However, cash or cash equivalents with residual maturity of less than 91 days shall be treated as not creating any exposure.
-2 The Scheme shall not write options or purchase instruments with embedded written options except call options under a covered call strategy as specified in clause 12.25 of SEBI Master Circular dated June 27, 2024 as amended from time to time.
-3 The total exposure related to option premium paid shall not exceed 20% of the net assets of the scheme.
+Sr. Particulars No. 1 The cumulative gross exposure through equity, debt and money market instruments, derivative positions, repo in corporate debt, units issued by REITs & InvITs will not exceed 100% of the neassets of the scheme.
+However, cash or cash equivalents with residual maturity of less than 91 day shall be treated as not creating any exposure.
+2 The Scheme shall not write options or purchase instruments with embedded written options except call options under a covered call strategy as specified in clause 12.25 of SEBI Master Circular date June 27, 2024 as amended from time to time.
+3 The total exposure related to option premium paid shall not exceed 20% of the net assets of th scheme.
 4 Exposure due to hedging positions may not be included in the above-mentioned limits subject to the following: a.
 Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains. b.
 Hedging positions shall not be taken for existing derivative positions.
-Exposure due to such positions shall be added and treated under gross cumulative exposure limits mentioned under Point 1. c.
+Exposure due to suc positions shall be added and treated under gross cumulative exposure limits mentioned under Point 1. c.
 Any derivative instrument used to hedge shall have the same underlying security as the existing position being hedged. d.
-The quantity of underlying associated with the derivative position taken for hedging purposes shall not exceed the quantity of the existing position against which hedge has been taken.
+The quantity of underlying associated with the derivative position taken for hedging purpose shall not exceed the quantity of the existing position against which hedge has been taken.
 5 The scheme may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
 The value of the notional principal in such cases shall not exceed the value of respective existing assets being hedged by the scheme.
 In case of participation in IRS is through over the counter transactions, the counter party shall be an entity recognized as a market maker by RBI and exposure to a single counterparty in such transactions shall not exceed 10% of the net assets of the scheme.
-However, if mutual funds are transacting in IRS through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable.
+However, if mutual funds are transacting in IRS through an electronic trading platform offered by the Clearing Corporation. transactions shall not exceed 10% of the net assets of the scheme.
+However, if mutual fu